rahul411/Fully-Convolutional-Network-for-Semantic-Segmentation/README.md

-# Fully-Convolutional-Network-for-Semantic-Segmentation
+# Semantic Image Segmentation
-This is an implementation of a paper on Fully convolutional network for semantic segmentation by Jonathan Long et.al
+This repository has an implementation for FCNs and PSPNet.
+For PSPNet, using the pre-trained ResNet-101, provided by Tensorflow models library.
+Also, code for training the models on multiple gpus is incorporated.